purduesigbots/ARMS/README.md

 To start performing a drive movement asynchronously, use the following functions:
 `driveAsync(3)`
 `turnAsync(90)`
-These functions will not block the program during their execution so you can prefrom other tasks while in motion.
+These functions will not block the program during their execution so you can perform other tasks while in motion.
 Here is an example
 ```
 driveAsync(3);